Physiological Sigh

 If you feel "on edge" and just can't seem to take a full, deep breath, this exercise - also called Cyclic Sighing - is for you.
 It is the quickest way to dump that heavy pressure out of your system and tell your brain it is okay to relax.

-By using this "double-inhale" trick, you can literally vent your stress in less than thirty seconds.
-It is your body’s natural "release valve" for those moments when you feel like you are about to boil over.
+By using this 'double-inhale' trick, you can literally vent your stress in less than thirty seconds.
+It is your body’s natural 'release valve' for those moments when you feel completely overwhelmed by the world around you.

 How to use the "Double Inhale" to stop a stress spike in its tracks.

-Think of your lungs like thousands of tiny balloons that can sometimes collapse when you are "soul-tired" or under constant pressure.
-When these balloons flatten, you can’t get enough oxygen, which keeps your brain in a state of high-alert panic.
+Think of your lungs as containing millions of tiny air sacs that can sometimes deflate when you are under constant pressure or breathing shallowly.
+When these sacs flatten, they cannot efficiently swap gases, causing a buildup of carbon dioxide that keeps your brain in a state of high-alert panic.

-By adding that second "top-up" sniff, you force those collapsed balloons to snap back open.
+By adding that second "top-up" inhale, you force those deflated sacs to snap back open.
 This allows you to breathe out a huge amount of built-up carbon dioxide during the long sigh, which is the fastest way to signal your Vagus Nerve to switch from "panic" to "peace."

 You can read the full report from Stanford Medicine on how cyclic sighing helps breathe away anxiety and restores your emotional balance.
 It explains why this specific 30-second habit is more effective for your mood than many other forms of meditation.